bilgessu/k-k/README.md

 ## 🤝 Contributing

-We welcome contributions to AtaMind!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+We welcome contributions to KökÖğreti!
+Please see our Contributing Guidelines for details.

 ### Development Setup
 1. Fork the repository